Cynthia James

 Cynthia James (born 1948) is a Trinidadian Canadian writer and literary theorist.

 Early life and education

 Cynthia James was born in Sangre Grande, Trinidad and Tobago, in 1948.
 She was raised in Salybia, a village on the coast, and her parents were both teachers.

 James attended St. George's College in Barataria, and then in 1969 she obtained a bachelor's degree in French, Spanish, and English from the University of the West Indies at St. Augustine.
 She later graduated with a master of art degree from the university.

-In the 1990s, James went to the United States to study at Howard University in Washington, D.C., where she graduated with a Ph.D. in 1998.
+In the 1990s, James went to the United States to study at Howard University in Washington, D.C., where she graduated with a Ph.D. in English in 1998.
 She lectured at Howard before returning to Trinidad.

 Career

 James continued her academic career at the University of the West Indies at St. Augustine, lecturing on language education and other subjects.
 She also served on the university's advisory board and published extensively in academic journals.
 Her first book of literary criticism, The Maroon Narrative, was published in 2002; it focuses on Caribbean literature in English.

 She also worked for many years as a public school teacher in Trinidad.